RuthNjeri6/script/instructions.md

 ### Update the Application
 1. To update the application, double click on the file "update.command" and wait for the process to complete.
 2. Start the application

+Note: Turn off AirPlay Receiver in the “Sharing” System Preference